 The chin tuck exercise focuses on upper back posture and targets the bones in your neck, at the very end of your cervical spine.
 Many people with poor posture jut their necks forward, which can cause forward head posture and shoulder pain.
 This exercise focuses on training the neck muscles to relax from this jutted forward position and sit in a neutral position instead.

 It can be done sitting or standing up straight.
-Move your chin back towards your spine, as though your “tucking” it into your neck.
-Next, move your chin back to the position it was it, “jutting” it away from your body.
+Move your chin back towards your spine, as though you are “tucking” it into your neck.
+Next, move your chin back to the position it was in, “jutting” it away from your body.
 Note that your head should not move up or down but stay relatively straight during these movements.